 Work-Based Learning enables a student to receive college credit by combining an academic education with practical work experience.
 It provides students an opportunity to gain the professional experience that will make them a valuable asset to future employers and give them an edge in today’s competitive job market.
 Students may or may not be paid for their work.
 Emphasis is placed on parallel plans of school and work in business, industry, or government, and the program is structured by an employer-derived job description.
 Students who are interested in Work-Based Learning should see their Department/Program Head.
 The Work-Based Learning course is not available in all program areas.
 In applicable programs, students must have a major elective remaining in order to select Work-Based Learning.
 Human Services Technology and Culinary Arts require Work-Based Learning within their program of study.

 Note: Most of these courses are ineligible for veterans’ benefits.
-Students should check with the Veterans’ Officer, located in Building 8, on Main Campus.
+Students should check with the Veterans’ School Certifying Officer (SCO), located in Building 8, on Main Campus.